This post may include affiliate links; see our disclosure policy.

 Tips for the El Diablo cocktail

 • Build it right in the glass.
-Many modern recipes recipes indicate to shake and strain this drink.
+Many modern recipes indicate that you should shake and strain this drink.
 But why spend the extra effort?
-Make it as a traditional highball cocktail, right in the glass (that’s the way Trader Vic’s original 1946 recipe indicates).
+Make it a traditional highball cocktail, right in the glass.
+That’s what Trader Vic’s original 1946 recipe indicates.

 More tequila cocktails

-Of course, we all love a great Classic Margarita.
-But there are so many more great tequila cocktails to try!
+I love a classic margarita, but there are so many more great tequila cocktails to try!
 Here are a few more tequila drinks to put on your radar:

 Save this recipe!